Bridging the Gap: Providing Post-Hoc Symbolic Explanations for Sequential Decision-Making Problems with Inscrutable Representations: Evaluation

 \textbf{User study:} With the basic explanation generation methods in place, we were interested in evaluating if users would find such an explanation helpful.
 All study designs followed our local IRB protocols.
 We were interested in measuring the effectiveness of the symbolic explanations over two different dimensions: (a) whether people prefer explanations that refer to the symbolic model components over a potentially more concise and direct explanation and (b) whether such explanations help people get a better understanding of the task (this mirrors the recommendation established by works like \cite{hoffman2018metrics}).
 All study participants were graduate students (different from those who specified the concepts), the demographics of participants can be found in \ref{user}.
-In total the hypotheses were tested with 100 unique students.

 For measuring the preference, we tested the hypothesis\\

 {\em \textbf{H1}: People would prefer explanations that establish the corresponding model component over ones that directly presents the foil information (i.e. the failing action and per-step cost)}